USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 <!-- END COMMENT -->

 This optional ascii file outputs domain-wide changes for user-specified species every output time step in units of kg for gases and aerosols, number for particle number, and m<sup>2</sup> for particle surface area.
 See [Chapter 9 (Process Analysis and Budget):](CMAQ_UG_ch09_process_analysis.md) for a description of the Budget Tool methods, interface, and potential applications.

+In CMAQv5.4, the destination folder of this output file must be specified with the $OUTDIR environment variable in the RunScript.
+If this variable is not specified, the destination will be the root directory.

 <a id=b3gts></a>

 **CCTM_B3GTS_S: biogenic emissions diagnostic file**